licentia88/Sql2Json/README.md

 #**SAMPLE USAGE**

-* Note: Create a static variable in startup.cs *
+* Note: Create a static variable in startup.cs you also need to install SqlDataClient from nuget for the library to work

+Install-Package Microsoft.Data.SqlClient -Version 2.0.0
+*

 ```csharp
 public void ConfigureServices(IServiceCollection services)